eshaan-mehta/Rush-Hour-2/readme.md

-Welcome to my Final Project Mr. Kwan.
+Welcome to my Final Project for ICS4U0.
 The following will provide an overview of how to navigate the program and how to use all the features.

 <1> Inside the levels folder, you will find the layout for all 5 levels in their corresponding text file.
 You will also find the solutions file which has the exact level solutions if you ever get stuck on a level and don't want to spend too much time on it.
 It uses a specific notation which is explained in the file.